Javascript is not enabled.

 The Great British Baking Show (2010–present)

 Let us all bow down to the gingham altar!
 This long-running reality series has created a new generation of bakers who know their ganache from their genoise.
-Plus, it’s the rare competition where the contestants seem to genuinely root for each other — even as some secure the coveted “Hollywood handshake” from gruff judge Paul Hollywood, 58.
-The show will air its 15th season this fall, but only the last seven runs are streaming on Netflix (along with a handful of holiday specials).
+Plus, it’s the rare competition where the contestants seem to genuinely root for each other – even as some secure the coveted “Hollywood handshake” from gruff judge Paul Hollywood.
+The show is rolling out its 15th season this fall, and the previous seven competitions are also streaming on Netflix (along with a handful of holiday specials).

 Watch it: The Great British Baking Show